Silver jewellery commissions

 My pieces are created in fine silver, sterling silver and gold.
 They include set gemstones or fused glass to a design you specify.
 I will also incorporate, where possible, any other material that has special meaning to you.
 Usually this is done through the use of settings or resins and is typically done for things like commemorative jewellery.

 Bespoke is such an over-used word but it really does describe how personalised your jewellery can be.
-Whatever it is you’d like made, call or email me to find out more about the steps involved in getting your jewellery made.
+Whatever you’d like made, call or email me to find out more about the steps involved in getting your jewellery made.
 Together we’ll look at the options and best way to create your magic piece.
 You’ll get a good idea of what to expect along the way as drawings will be supplied.

 To give you a start, below is a list of things to think about when deciding what you’d like: